writethedocs/www/docs/book-club/splunk-product-docs/18-working-with-marketing.rst

 Personas are a key element to both Tech Writers and Marketing.
 These do not always align though, as Marketing personas target buyers (Management), whereas docs target users (end users/developers).

-How can Marketing help Docs:
+How can marketing help docs:
 * Ensure the doc team knows marketing priorities and feature naming conventions
 * Share customer feedback and perspective
 * Understand the market players and how competitors document their products